syedsk/ptp4FreeRTOS/README.md

 6. HW Tested with:
     Xilinx TSN IP reference design on zcu102 board.
 FreeRTOS running on R5.

+# Building
+   See the template makefile.
+You need to cross-compile for you target Link LWiP(with the patches) and freertos libraries to generate freertos elf There is a template emac_driver (which registers two mac netif)

 # Porting Guide
 ## 1. clock_adjtime
      clock_adjtime is implemented in missing.h